Advanced Life Support (ALS) - Resuscitation Council (UK) Accredited

 Who is this course suitable for?

-Duration:This is a 2-day face-to-face course.
+Duration:This is a 2-day face-to-face course, delivered over a weekend.

 The ALS course teaches the knowledge and skills required to: